Natural Sleep Aids: 8 Herbs You Can Find In A Grocery Store That'll Help You Sleep Better

 Adults are really big children when it comes to sleep.
 Just as we know to establish a calming bedtime routine for our children, such as a princess movie or a bedtime story, make one for yourself.
 This signals your body that it's time to shift into sleep mode.

-Stock up on these 8 supplements:
+Stock up on these 8 supplements that act as natural sleep aids:

 For many people, melatonin tends to be the go-to supplement for enhanced sleep.
 If that doesn’t work for you, get a mixed immediate and sustained release 5-milligram tablet.
 This has the additional side benefit of decreasing nighttime acid reflux.